Dear fellow SAA members,

 - The Women’s Outreach List.
 This is a list of many women SAA members, who have chosen to share their contact information with each other, to support one another via phone and email.
 Women can request to join by emailing “Grace” at firstname.lastname@example.org

 - Women’s page on SAA website.
 Information about many of these resources can be found at <www.saa-women.org>.

 - Women’s Welcome reception and Women’s Room at each annual ISO Convention.
 An ideal place for women to connect face-to-face with other recovering women SAA members.

 - Women’s Retreat.
-Under this initiative, we have hosted two annual retreats, and a third is scheduled for March 2019.
+Under this initiative, we have hosted several annual retreats.
 These are open to all women SAA members.